The Internet is Serious Business!

 Home > Television > Disney Channel > Hannah Montana > Watching the Premiere of Season 3 of Hannah Montana

-By November 2008, I was really into Hannah Montana; I had been watching it on Disney Channel regularly for about a year and half already.
+By November 2008, I was very much into Hannah Montana; I had been watching it on Disney Channel regularly for about a year and half already.
 The world was in the middle of the great Hannah Montana craze back then, and Disney Channel had been intensively promoting the new, third season of the show throughout October 2008 with a series of

 New in November promos using the song